-Domain: Instruction and Stude nt Achi ieveme nt lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 23.
+Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 23.
 There is a schoolwide approach to facilitate positive, interdependent relationships and social responsibility among all students with and without disabilities across all general education and natural contexts.
 The school has one or more schoolwide programs in place that address the following: Formal, academic and social peer support Social and community inclusion Anti-bullying Conflict mediation Student problem solving Character education Self-determination and self-advocacy Community service projects Global cultural and diversity awareness Teachers include team-building and class-building structures to create and support positive interactions among students with and without disabilities.
-School guidance counselor(s) are involved in identifying and coordinating schoolwide programs for anti-bullying, peer supports, etc. Y Guidance counselors, along with the Peer Counseling program, provide opportunities to address interpensolan relationships, conflict meiation, and character education.
-Behavior Specialist coordinates initiatives and procedures to address behavior concerns with faulty and staff to decrease incidents on campus and to increase positive student behaviors.
-Faculty and staff implement positive behavior strategies aligned to our PRIDE program, which fosters a positive school environment.
-Sugge ested Measures: Peer support roster, roste r and syllabus of anti-bullying and character education pro grams, lis t of comm unity serv ice projec ets.
-Note: Note: Aligns with District BPIE Indicator #22.
-These programs can be formal or informal, but should involve the entire school.
-Comm nents:
+School guidance counselor(s) are involved in identifying and coordinating schoolwide programs for anti-bullying, peer supports, etc. Y The school has one or more schoolwide programs in place that address the following: Peace Makers Special Olympics Social Groups Character Education Self Advocacy Anti-Bullying Sugge ested Measures: Peer support roster, roste r and syllabus of anti-bullying and character education pro grams, lis t of comm unity serv ice projec ts.
+Note: Aligns with District BPIE Indicator #22.
+Thes se programs can be formal or informal, but should involve t he entire school.
+Comm ents:

-Domain: Instruction and Student Achievement Im plementa ation Stat tus Data Sources/Supporting Evidence Indicator Examples or Evidence of Practice Not Part ially Fulls yet В Α Fully 24.
-There is a schoolwide approach for planning and implementing UDL across all instructional and non-instructional school contexts.
-Teachers differentiate instruction to allow multiple means of representation, expression and engagement.
+Domain: Instruction and Student Achievement Implementation Status Indicator Partially Examples or Evidence of Practice Data Sources/Supporting Evidence Not Fully yet В Α Teachers differentiate instruction to allow 24.
+There is a schoolwide approach for Teachers differentiate instruction to allow multiple multiple means of representation, expression planning and implementing UDL across means of representation, expression and and engagement. all instructional and non-instructional engagement. school contexts.
 Lessons are presented in visual and oral formats.
-The student responds using eye gaze, choices cards and/or gestures.
-Appropriate response time is given for SWDs to participate.
-Instructional technology, matched to the needs of individual students, is effectively used for instruction in all classrooms.
-Teachers and support personnel use assistive technology for students who need it, including low-tech strategies and high-tech communication systems and software, such as: Book pages equipped with foam tabs for Pre-K students to easily turn pages; A visual schedule that includes items with Velcro for ease of manipulation on the schedule board; Wide classroom aisles to accommodate students with limited mobility; Table heights adjusted to accommodate a wheelchair, a stander or students of short stature; Choice boards or software programs for visual schedules and assignments; Pencil grips; Wood blocks to raise the desk level; Specialized computer software, digital text, iPadsTM, Alpha-SmartsTM or FM systems to ensure meaningful participation in instructional activities; A tudent with scoliosis is provided with a lab stool with a back so that he can participate fully in instructional activities; and An FM system is provided in class for a student who needs auditory support.
+The student responds using eye gaze, choices cards Lessons are presented in smaller digestible chunks in visual and oral formats. and/or gestures.
+Appropriate response time is given for SWDs to FM Systems participate.
+Choice boards Instructional technology, matched to the needs of visuals individual students, is effectively used for instruction play list in all classrooms.
+Teachers and support personnel use assistive ipads Iready technology for students who need it, including lowtech strategies and high-tech communication systems and software, such as: -- Book pages equipped with foam tabs for Pre-K students to easily turn pages; • -- A visual schedule that includes items with Velcro for ease of manipulation on the schedule board; • -- Wide classroom aisles to accommodate students with limited mobility; • -- Table heights adjusted to accommodate a wheelchair, a stander or students of short stature; • -- Choice boards or software programs for visual schedules and assignments; -- Pencil grips; -- Wood blocks to raise the desk level; • -- Specialized computer software, digital text, iPadsTM, Alpha-SmartsTM or FM systems to ensure meaningful participation in instructional activities; -- A student with scoliosis is provided with a lab stool with a back so that he can participate fully in instructional activities; and -- An FM system is provided in class for a student who needs auditory support.
+Teachers allow students to respond orally on assessments.
 Teachers tier assignments/assessments.
-Teachers tier assignments/assessments.
 Teachers involve students with disabilities by regularly using instructional strategies that support more complex thinking rather than watering down the curriculum.
-Lesson plans indicate the unique needs of students.
-Through PLC's, teachers and ESE Support Facilitators plan instruction for all learners to provide curriculum, data, and best practices.
-ESE Support Facilitators collaborate with general education techers to ensure accommdations ae followed.